mzignis/legoml/inference/system_description.md

 └────────────────────────────────────────────────────────────────────────┘
 ```
 **Processes:**
-- main process taking care of classificatio and motor control
+- main process taking care of classification and motor control
 - second process to make dashboard independant
 - background process used to monitor for updates and signal when detecting them